the-deep/thedeep_aws_disaster_response_hackaton/README.md

 ![image info](./img/ex.png)

+Excerpts of text are in 3 different languages: **English**, **Spanish** and **French**.

+As often happens in sparse multi-label datasets, some labels are underrepresented compared to others, which may cause overfitting problems on the most numerous tags.
+So as a first step we have divided the 1D and 2D sub-pillars in order to build more balanced subsets of labels with which to perform separate training, and then later joining  resulting models.

 ### Model

 The model developed is based on pre-trained transformer architecture.
 The transformer had to fulfill some criteria: